 - Your employer’s obligations to you

 - The juror protection laws shielding you from being fired or getting other penalties

-We will also show you how DoNotPay can help you put your affairs at work in order so you can be ready for your jury service.
+We will also show you how DoNotPay can help you so you can be ready for your jury service.

 State law demands that employers pay their workers who get a summons for a trial or grand jury service in Massachusetts.
 This law applies to: